Julie James AM, Minister for Housing and Local Government

 Attached to this statement is a summary table setting out the settlement allocations by authority.
 As a result of the formula and related data that has been agreed with local government, the table shows the range of the funding allocations, from a 3% increase over the 2019-20 settlement to a 5.4% increase.

-Further details on the settlement will be sent to all local authorities and published on the Welsh Government’s website:
+Further details on the settlement will be sent to all local authorities and published: Local government revenue and capital settlement: final 2020 to 2021.

 The non-hypothecated general capital funding for 2020-21 will remain at £198 million (including £20 million for public highways refurbishment grant).
 I hope that this funding will enable you to respond to the urgent need to decarbonise, in light of the climate emergency declared by the Welsh Government and many councils over the past year.